The building is complete!! The Display is done!! Come visit us and see this awesome North American Room!

 During April the outside was painted, sidewalks were installed, and the parking space was expanded with a new gravel area.
 The inside walls were painted and the floor was stained.
 By April 29 when the Wine and Wildlife fundraising event was held, the large animals had been moved into the new room.

 During the 2017 season, visitors were able to enter the new room and see the large animal mounts.

-During fall after the Center was closed for the season, students from the CCCTC came and helped move rocks into the building for when the new display will be constructed.
+During the fall after the Center was closed for the season, students from the CCCTC came and helped move rocks into the building for the new display construction.
 They also helped hang the head mounts on the one wall.
-Much planning has been done on how the new displays will be built.
+Much planning was done for how the new displays would be built.